Atif Aslam: 2016–2020

-2020

-In 2020, Atif released ten-year-old song "Woh Mere Bin".
+In 2020, Atif released "Woh Mere Bin".
 He also sang Zong advertisement song "Aik Naya Khaab".

-In April 2020, he recited Azaan shortly after which Coke Studio released Asma-ul-Husna in May 2020, recited by Atif Aslam and produced by Zulfiqar Jabbar Khan as an expression of solidarity with humanity amid the COVID-19 pandemic.
-It features voices from the universe recorded by NASA, thirty three backing vocalist from across the globe and the sound of Daf with pronunciation supervised by Hafiz Idrees giving it the feat of having 4M views in just four days on YouTube and as of December 2021, it has received over 50M views.
+In April 2020, he recited Azaan shortly after which Coke Studio released "Asma-ul-Husna" in May 2020, recited by Atif Aslam and produced by Zulfiqar Jabbar Khan as an expression of solidarity with humanity amid the COVID-19 pandemic.
+It features voices from the universe recorded by NASA, thirty three backing vocalist from across the globe and the sound of Daf with pronunciation supervised by Hafiz Idrees giving it the feat of having 4M views in four days on YouTube and as of December 2021, it has received over 50M views.
 Atif Aslam worked for an ad of Infinix Mobile Zero 8.
 "Kadi Te Hans" released on 20 November 2020 by VELO Sound Station which got 2.5M views in two days of its release.

-2021
+After a solo debut concert in New Jersey in 2008, Aslam returned with his band and special guests to Queens Colden Center, New York for a performance on 2 July 2020.
+He continued to tour the world with headline performances at the Royal Albert Hall in London, alongside Jay Sean.

+Aslam has also performed in Bangladesh and Kenya.
+Aslam performed alongside Sonu Nigam in three occasions, one of which is a concert Shaam-e-Dostana at the Putrajaya International Convention Centre in Malaysia.

+2021–present

 On 26 February 2021, Atif released the song "Raat" which was a poem by Munir Niazi.
 A tribute to Musarrat Nazir "Chale To Kat Hi Jayega" premiered on 19 March 2021 and received 14 million views in 3 days.
 On 26 May 2021, Times Music released Atif's Unreleased song "Jee Len De" from the Movie Romeo Akbar Walter (RAW) starring 'John Abraham'.
 Atif released the song Rafta rafta on 21 July 2021.
-On 24 October 2021, Coke Studio released his new song Cricket Khidaiye with Faris Shafi and Talal Qureshi on the occasion of T-20 World Cup 2021.
-Also, this year he will do his debut drama 'Sang-e-Mah', he announced on his Instagram account and the trailers are also released.
+On 24 October 2021, Coke Studio released his new song "Cricket Khidaiye" with Faris Shafi and Talal Qureshi on the occasion of T-20 World Cup 2021.

-2022

 On 25 January 2022, Atif Aslam along with Aima Baig performed PSL National Anthem, the song titled as "Agay Dekh".

-On 27 October 2022, Atif Aslam's "Moonrise" was released, featuring Amy Jackson.